ChandrakalaRatan/Linux-Server-Configuration-/README.md

 # Summary of software installed and configuration

 ## Create Lightsail Server Instance

 	1. Create a login account in Amazon Web Services.
 	2. Login into Lightsail.
 	3. To create virtual private server instance,
 	4. Choose Linux and OS Only option and select Ubuntu 16.04.LTS.
 	5. Choose lowest price instance plan
 	6. Give a unique host name to you instance.
 	7. Type the following on Lanuch script textarea apt-get –y update  # update package list apt-get install –y nodejs  # install some of my favorite tools
 	8. create a new SSH key pair as CatalogProject and choose location as Montreal, Zone A
 	9. This creates a new instance and with public IP and Private IP with Username to connect using SSH.
-10. Simply press Connect using SSH, it will start a new linux terminal
+	10. Simply press Connect using SSH, it will start a new linux terminal(Lightsail Remote Server Terminal)

-## On the Terminal
-### Update all currently installed packages
+## On the Lightsail Remote Server Terminal Update all currently installed packages

 	This is to ensure your system is secure is to keep your software up to date with new releases

 	sudo apt update     				# update available package lists sudo apt upgrade    				# upgrade installed packages sudo apt autoremove 				# automatically remove packages that are no longer required

 ### Create a New User grader and give grader sudo

 	sudo adduser grader 				# create a new user named grader # grader password is 'udacity' sudo passwd grader 				#run this command if require password change sudo usermod -aG sudo grader 			#add grader to admine group that is(sudo) group.

+### Set-up SSH keys for user grader
+As root user
+	sudo mkdir /home/grader/.ssh		       # create a directory called .ssh in grader sudo chown grader:grader /home/grader/.ssh     # changing ownership of .ssh to grader sudo chmod 700 /home/grader/.ssh               # change folder permission

+	sudo cp /home/ubuntu/.ssh/authorized_keys /home/grader/.ssh/
+	sudo chown grader:grader /home/grader/.ssh/authorized_keys
+	sudo chmod 644 /home/grader/.ssh/authorized_keys

 ### Create an SSH key pair for grader using the ssh-keygen tool at local

 	At local vagrant machine

+		ssh-keygen

-	ssh-keygen  # Generating public/private rsa key pair.
+	# Generating public/private rsa key pair
         # Enter file in which to save the key (/Users/chandra/.ssh/id_rsa):  grader
 	# empty passphrase
-	# Verify at local vagrant machine a private key (id_rsa) and a public key (id_rsa.pub) are created.
+	# Verify at local vagrant machine a private key (grader) and a public key (grader.pub) are created.
-	# Rename the id_rsa as catalog_proj.rsa  and id_ras.pub as catalog_proj.pub

-### Set-up SSH keys for user grader
-As root user
-	sudo mkdir /home/grader/.ssh		       # create a directory called .ssh in grader sudo chown grader:grader /home/grader/.ssh     # changing ownership of .ssh to grader sudo chmod 700 /home/grader/.ssh               # change folder permission sudo cp /home/ubuntu/.ssh/authorized_keys /home/grader/.ssh/
-	sudo chown grader:grader /home/grader/.ssh/authorized_keys
-	sudo chmod 644 /home/grader/.ssh/authorized_keys
+### Copying your Public Key Using SSH

+	cat grader.pub | ssh -i grader grader@99.79.42.115 -p 2200 "cat >> ~/.ssh/authorized_keys"

+	# copy local grader.pub to authorized_keys file in remote server

-        ssh -i catalog_proj.rsa grader@99.79.42.115
+    	ssh -i grader grader@99.79.42.115  # now we can loging without password

 ### Disable remote SSH login as root and Change the SSH port from 22 to 2200.

 	sudo nano /etc/ssh/sshd_config                # change the following

-	1. PermitRootLogin no                                          #Disable remote SSH login as root
+	1. PermitRootLogin no                         # Disable remote SSH login as root
-	2. PasswordAuthentication no                                   #Disable password-based authentication for SSH
+	2. PasswordAuthentication no                  # Disable password-based authentication for SSH
-	3. Port 2200                                                   #Change the SSH port from 22 to 2200
+	3. Port 2200                                  # Change the SSH port from 22 to 2200

 	sudo service ssh restart                      # restart ssh service

 	ssh -i ~/.ssh/catalog_proj.rsa grader@99.79.42.115 -p 2200     # we can login with port 2200

 ### Configure the Uncomplicated Firewall (UFW) to only allow incoming

 	connections for SSH (port 2200), HTTP (port 80), and NTP (port 123).
 	Warning: When changing the SSH port, make sure that the firewall is open for port 2200 first, so that you don't lock yourself out of the server.
 	When you change the SSH port, the Lightsail instance will no longer be accessible through the web app 'Connect using SSH' button.
 The button assumes the default port is being used.

-	sudo ufw status                 # check ufw status sudo ufw default deny incoming  # block all incoming connections on all ports sudo ufw default allow outgoing # Allow outgoing connection on all ports: sudo ufw allow 2200/tcp         # Allow incoming connection for SSH on port 2200 sudo ufw allow www              # Allow incoming connections for HTTP on port 80 sudo ufw allow ntp              # Allow incoming connection for NTP on port 123 sudo ufw show added             # Check the rules that have been added before enabling the firewall use sudo ufw enable                 # Enable the firewall sudo ufw status                 # Check the status of the firewall,
+	sudo ufw status                 		# check ufw status sudo ufw default deny incoming  		# block all incoming connections on all ports sudo ufw default allow outgoing 		# Allow outgoing connection on all ports: sudo ufw allow 2200/tcp         		# Allow incoming connection for SSH on port 2200 sudo ufw allow www              		# Allow incoming connections for HTTP on port 80 sudo ufw allow ntp              		# Allow incoming connection for NTP on port 123 sudo ufw show added             		# Check the rules enabled before the firewall use sudo ufw enable                 		# Enable the firewall sudo ufw status                 		# Check the status of the firewall,

 ### Configure the local timezone to UTC.